grandeljay/XAMPP-Virtual-Hosts/README.md

 ## Roadmap
 For the future the following things are planned:
- - Delete Virtual Hosts
 - Restore backups
+- Determine invalid hosts